mediaformat/fediembedi/readme.txt

 or using Github Updater
 1. Settings -> Github Updater
-1. Install plugin tab -> Plugin URI = `https://git.feneas.org/mediaformat/fediembedi`
+1. Install plugin tab -> Plugin URI = `https://github.com/mediaformat/fediembedi`

 == Frequently Asked Questions ==

 = Does this plugin store my login info? =

-No, this plugin uses oAuth 2.0.
+No, this plugin uses [OAuth 2.0](https://oauth.net/).
 You will be sent to login to your Instance and redirected to your site with a secure token.
-Similar to how apps connect to your account
+Similar to how you would connect a mobile app to your account

 == Changelog ==

+= 0.5.0 =
+* Mirror plugin on Github for use with [Github Updater](https://github.com/afragen/github-updater)

 = 0.4.0 =
 * Fix for Github updates